nancywong/backprop-neural-net/README.md

 ### File Descriptions
 Necessary files for running the main interface:
 - `main.py` 	contains the code for the text-based user interface
 - `backprop.py`	contains the code for the backpropagating neural network algorithm implementation
 - `neuron.py`	contains the code for the implementation of individual neurons
 - `parse.py`	contains the code for parsing text files containing network parameters, input patterns, and target values

 - `param.txt` 	see Setup
 - `in.txt` 	see Setup
 - `teach.txt` 	see Setup

 Helpful but not strictly necessary:
 - `test.py` 	contains the code for testing various parameter values or data sets
 - `Makefile` 	contains Make rules for convenient cleanup, running, and testing of the network
+- `data/*` 	directory containing sample data sets, necessary for running tests in test.py